londelec/leandcxmlman/source/sections/HardwareCfg/uart.rst

      :val:	0...16
      :def:	n/a
      :desc:	Serial port number.
-		Number of the inbuilt serial port when running leandc on a supported hardware.
+		Number of the inbuilt serial port when running |leandcapp| on a supported hardware.
 		Please refer to :numref:`tabid-UartHardwares` below for a list of currently supported hardwares.
-		If you are running leandc on a hardware that is not supported or want to use a serial port other than inbuilt (e.g. USB to Serial adapter), please use :ref:`xmlattr-UARTCOM`\ ="0" and specify path of the UART device in :ref:`xmlattr-UARTDevpath` attribute.
+		If you are running |leandcapp| on a hardware that is not supported or want to use a serial port other than inbuilt (e.g. USB to Serial adapter), please use :ref:`xmlattr-UARTCOM`\ ="0" and specify path of the UART device in :ref:`xmlattr-UARTDevpath` attribute.
 		:ref:`xmlattr-UARTDevpath` attribute has higher priority and value of :ref:`xmlattr-UARTCOM` will be ignored if :ref:`xmlattr-UARTDevpath` is used.

    * :attr:	:xmlattr:`Devpath`
      :val:	Max 100 chars
      :def:	n/a
-     :desc:	Path of the UART device in the Linux operating system.
+     :desc:	Path of the UART device in the |linuxos|.
 		All serial ports can normally be found in '/dev' directory.
 		On standard hardwares inbuilt serial ports have names '/dev/ttyS0'; '/dev/ttyS1' and USB to Serial adapter ports '/dev/ttyUSB0'; '/dev/ttyUSB0'; etc
 		:inlineimportant:`Attribute is case sensitive, observe the case of path when specifying.`